Sug-ar-N-Spice/Dr.Chats/README.md

 # Dr. Chats

+#### DISCLAIMER - This is a Beta test bot and not intended for Medical Diagnosis.
+Should you have any medical concerns, please contact your medical provider.

 ## Overview
 Dr. Chats is an AI-driven chatbot that focuses on medical data analysis, specifically leveraging public datasets such as PubMed to provide insightful responses.
 It integrates AI techniques to help in healthcare, offering potential support for clinicians and researchers.

 ## Features
-- Chatbot capabilities using healthcare data (e.g., PubMed).
+- Chatbot capabilities using healthcare data (e.g., PubMed, Huggingface - AI Medical General Dataset).
 - Analysis of medical datasets including STI-related data and scientific literature.
 - Integration with pre-trained AI models to enhance conversational experience.